 In April of 2013, CEJS moved in to The Bullitt Center (BC), billed as the world’s “greenest commercial building.”
 The BC was built to meet the Living Building Challenge (LBC), the most rigorous sustainability-related performance standard in the world.

 Read more about this fascinating building at the above links.
-And, tours are available to the SU community -- click here for information!
+And, CEJS provides tours to the SU community.
+Contact email@example.com to schedule a tour.

 Here, we’d like to share a few interesting tidbits about the building and what it’s like to office here.